AjaySreekumar47/vlm-research/README.md

 assets/qualitative/failure_taxonomy_grid.png
 ```

-Use this for a compact figure showing one representative example each for TP, F1, F2, and F3.
+figure showing one representative example each for TP, F1, F2, and F3.

 Placeholder: